 As you know by now I am a bit of an addict of TED talks.
-Every now and then when I am doing research I come across threads which I weave together in my head and think ‘Wow!’.
+Every now and then I come across threads which I weave together in my head and think ‘Wow!’.
 Today was one of those days.
 And that is what I would like to share with you now, fellow Life Liners, because I believe in each one of YOU.

 “You’ve got to fall down to get up”